Admissions

 Attention: A new Application Regulation is in force

-Important: Group A Prerequisite - Interpersonal Communication (Absence of psychic, sensorial or motor deficiency that interferes seriously with the functional capacity and the interpersonal communication to the point of impeding the self or others learning).
-The candidate must declare, under oath, that he/she holds the prerequisite of Group A and should hand it in at the moment of matriculation and enrolment, in case he/she is admitted to the course, under penalty of being removed from the definitive list of admitted candidates to the 15th Edition of the Integrated Master's Degree in Medicine).
+Important: Group A Prerequisite - Interpersonal Communication (Absence of a mental, sensory or motor disability that seriously interferes with functional capacity and interpersonal communication to the point of impeding their own learning or that of others).
+Candidates must submit this form at the time of enrolment and registration, should they be admitted to the course, failing which they will be removed from the final list of those admitted to the 16th Edition of the Integrated Master's Degree in Medicine.)

 Application Procedures

-• Holders of at least a 1st cycle diploma (degree), or an integrated study cycle in the case of Integrated Master's courses, in accordance with the following conditions:
+• Holders of at least a 1st cycle degree (bachelor's degree), or of an integrated study cycle in the case of Integrated Master's programmes, in accordance with the following conditions:

-a) Hold a bachelor's degree or integrated master's degree in the areas of natural sciences, health and related sciences or exact sciences
+a) Hold a bachelor's or integrated master's degree in the fields of natural sciences, health sciences and related fields or exact sciences

-b) The minimum classification of the bachelor's degree or integrated master's degree is 14
+b) The minimum classification for the bachelor's or integrated master's degree is 14 points

-c) Candidates with a final average grade of 13 (13) are accepted, provided that they have a minimum of 5 years of professional experience in the area of the bachelor's degree/Integrated Master's
+c) Candidates with a final average of 13 points in their bachelor's or integrated master's degree will be accepted, provided they have a minimum of 5 years' professional experience in the area of the bachelor's/integrated master's degree

-e) Applicants holding a post-graduate diploma (doctorate) are not required to obtain a minimum classification at bachelor's or integrated master's level
+e) Candidates who hold a 3rd cycle degree (doctorate) are not required to have a minimum classification at bachelor's or integrated master's level

-f) The competences associated with previous academic training shall allow the crediting of a minimum of 120 ECTS, in accordance with Table no. 1 attached to Notice no. 13242/2019, of 22 August, published in Diário da República, no. 160, 2nd series
+f) The competences associated with previous academic training must allow a minimum of 120 ECTS to be credited, in accordance with Table 1 attached to Notice no. 13242/2019, of 22 August, published in Diário da República, no. 160, 2nd series

-g) Holders of a degree obtained abroad must have the degree and the final grade average recognized in Portugal, by the DGES or by a Portuguese university at the time of application
+g) Holders of a diploma obtained abroad must have their degree and final grade recognised in Portugal by DGES or by a Portuguese university at the time of application

-• For foreign candidates whose mother tongue is not Portuguese, fluency in written and spoken Portuguese is indispensable, equivalent to the minimum level of knowledge C1 of the Common European Framework of Reference for Languages
+• For foreign applicants whose mother tongue is not Portuguese, fluency in written and spoken Portuguese is essential, equivalent to the minimum C1 level of the Common European Framework of Reference for Languages

-• The applicants must be fluent in both written and spoken English equivalent to the minimum level of knowledge B2 of the Common European Framework of Reference for Languages.
-FMCB reserves the right to provide teaching content and/or assessments exclusively in English, including international examinations
+• Candidates must have fluency in written and spoken English equivalent to the minimum B2 level of the Common European Framework of Reference for Languages.
+The FMCB reserves the right to provide teaching content and/or assessments exclusively in English, including international examinations

-• Candidates will have to demonstrate experience in volunteering or professional experience, where:
+• Candidates will have to demonstrate experience in volunteering or professional experience:

-a) Volunteering means the provisions of Article 2 of Law No. 71/98, of 3 November
+a) Volunteering is defined as the provisions of Article 2 of Law 71/98 of 3 November

-b) For application purposes, only volunteer actions involving continuous and prolonged contact with vulnerable social groups in adverse conditions will be accepted, the following actions being excluded
+b) For the purposes of the application, only voluntary activities involving continuous and prolonged contact with vulnerable social groups in adverse conditions will be accepted:

 ii.
 Participation in the Food Bank Against Hunger